 “In God We Trust.”

-The national motto “In God We Trust” has withstood the latest in a long line
+The national motto “In God We Trust” has withstood many challenges through the years –

 A federal judge in New York, in a ruling Sept.
 10, 2013, dismissed a lawsuit seeking to force removal of the words from U.S. coins and currency.
 In doing so, District Judge Harold Baer Jr. wrote that “the U.S. Supreme Court has repeatedly assumed the motto’s secular purpose and effect” and that federal appeals courts “have found no constitutional violation in the motto’s inclusion on currency.”